The Best Online MSN/MBA Dual Degree Programs

 Online Learning Format and Requirements

 Exploring the format of a school’s online programs allows you to choose one that makes sense for your learning style and schedule.
-Schools may offer synchronous courses (real-time), asynchronous courses (on your own time), or a combination of the two.
-Programs may also include on-campus requirements for their online students.
+Online programs may still include on-campus requirements, such as practicums.

 Why Is MSN/MBA Dual Degree Program Accreditation Important?

-• Employers prefer to hire graduates with a degree from an accredited program and typically offer higher salaries.
+• Employers require job candidates to hold a nursing degree from an accredited program.

-• Accredited programs may not accept transfer credits from unaccredited ones.
+• Accredited programs do not accept transfer credits from unaccredited schools.

-• Doctoral programs typically only accept applicants who hold degrees from accredited institutions.
+• Doctoral programs only accept applicants who hold degrees from accredited institutions.

 How Online MSN/MBA Dual Degree Programs Work

-Before applying to an MSN/MBA dual degree program, review the admission requirements and application materials to ensure you have the background needed for acceptance.
+Review the admission requirements and application materials to ensure your eligibility before applying to an MSN/MBA dual degree program.
 Many institutions seek applicants who meet the following general requirements:

-Applicants must hold an unrestricted and unencumbered RN license, an associate degree in nursing (ADN) or a bachelor’s degree in nursing (BSN) from an accredited program, and at least one year of clinical experience.
+• Admission Requirements: Applicants must hold an active, unencumbered RN license, a bachelor of science in nursing (BSN) from an accredited program, and at least one year of clinical experience.

 Paying for an MSN/MBA Dual Degree

-With a dual degree, nurses can work in leadership roles in healthcare administration.
+Nurses with an MSN/MBA dual degree can pursue various nursing leadership roles.
 The program prepares nurses for work in human resources, healthcare informatics, public health advocacy, and hospital finance, among others.

 Frequently Asked Questions About MSN/MBA Dual Degrees